meooow25/samsort/HOWTO.md

 efficiency.
 Having to pull them out and box them for sorting does not sound good.

-To sort unboxed `Int`s, a second function is provided by this library:
+The second function is provided by this library is:

 ```hs
 sortIntArrayBy